 3. Blend Away the Edges

-A loose powder is gently patted/rolled over the appliance to remove any tackiness and the excess powder is brushed away.
+Finally, a loose powder is gently patted or rolled over the appliance to remove any tackiness.
+Brush away any excess powder.

 The process of colouring and creating the right sheen brings the appliance to life.
 Specialist makeup products are used for colouring appliances, such as Skin Illustrator.
 Likewise, PAX paint is great for foam latex.